Transcom: A Work-At-Home Company Profile

 Officially known as Transcom WorldWide AB, this global customer experience specialty company acts as a debt collection agency where it provides customer care, sales, technical support, and collections services.
 The company is headquartered in Sweden and was founded in 1995.
 With the motto, "Our people make the difference," this company provides over 29,000 customer experience specialists, 50 contact centers across the world, and offices in over 20 countries.
 Services are also available in 33 languages to various brands, allowing there to be no surprise that the company's revenue amounted to 586 million (EUR) in 2016.

-Types of Work-at-Home Positions
+Types of Work-At-Home Positions

 Transcom hires full-time agents to work from home, so employees must work about 35 to 40 hours per week.
 Employment positions are primarily customer service and technical support roles, available for those who speak English and French.
 Training is provided, paid, and performed from home.

 However, there are some specific requirements for employees.
 For instance, agents must be available to work on weekends and be able to pass a criminal background check.
-Applicants also need to be least 18 years old and have a GED or high school diploma.
+Applicants also need to be at least 18 years old and have a GED or high school diploma.

 Additionally, it's imperative that agents own a computer that is hardwired (no wireless) to cable or DSL internet service.
 The computer must also be in a quiet place with no noise or distractions since most roles revolve around talking to customers on the phone.

-In Canada, however, the company hires in Alberta, British Columbia, Manitoba, Saskatchewan, Nova Scotia, New Brunswick, Newfoundland and Labrador, Prince Edward Island, Yukon, and Nunavut.
+In Canada, the company hires in Alberta, British Columbia, Manitoba, Saskatchewan, Nova Scotia, New Brunswick, Newfoundland and Labrador, Prince Edward Island, Yukon, and Nunavut.